Last Updated on 18th January 2023 by Sophie Nadeau

 Steps away from Notre Dame, in a place where many wander past but few venture into, you’ll find it: the oldest hospital in Paris.
-Named ‘Hotel-Dieu de Paris’ and founded as a place for the sick as far back as fourteen centuries ago, the equipment and buildings may have been updated but this French hôpital remains a wonderful insight into Paris of the past…
+Named ‘Hotel-Dieu de Paris’ and founded as a place for the sick as far back as fourteen centuries ago, the equipment and buildings may have been updated but this French hôpital (hospital in English) remains a wonderful insight into Paris of the past…

 A history of the Hotel Dieu